 This map includes all pharmacies in the state of Kansas with a staff pharmacist who has signed the statewide naloxone protocol.
 If you believe your pharmacy should be listed on the map, submit your pharmacist's signed naloxone protocol to be included.

 It's important to talk to both patients and caregivers about the benefits of naloxone.
+If cost is an issue, explore options such as savings cards to help patients offset the cost of naloxone.
 Start with these tips: